Köppen climate classification: Cfc: Subpolar oceanic climate

+Cw: Dry-winter subtropical climates

 Cwa: Dry-winter humid subtropical climate

-Cwa is monsoonal influenced, having the classic dry winter–wet summer pattern associated with tropical monsoonal climates.
+Cwa is a monsoonal influenced version of the humid subtropical climate, having the classic dry winter–wet summer pattern associated with tropical monsoonal climates.
 They are found at similar latitudes as the Cfa climates, except in regions where monsoons are more prevalent.
+These regions are in the Southern Cone of South America, the Gangetic Plain of South Asia, southeastern Africa, parts of East Asia and Mexico, and Northern Vietnam of Southeast Asia.